Blog Comprehensive Insurance In Ontario

 Comprehensive policies cover more sources of damage to your vehicle than collision insurance.

 If you have an older vehicle, then collision may not be in your best interests.
-If you want to pay as little as possible, having neither may be what you want.
+You may want something else if you want to pay as little as possible.
 It all comes down to your risk tolerance and ability to cover costs if you experience damage.

 For many drivers, having both types provides them with peace of mind.
 You’ll have financial protection from the majority of threats to your vehicle.

 It depends.
 Coverage limits, car value, age, and other factors affect costs.
-Expect it to cost a few hundred dollars extra to add comprehensive.
+Expect to pay a few hundred dollars extra to add comprehensive coverage.
 Find out for sure by contacting us today.

-If you lease or finance your vehicle, you will most likely need to have comprehensive coverage.
-This will be part of your lease or finance agreement.
+If you lease or finance your vehicle, you will most likely need comprehensive coverage, which will be part of your lease or finance agreement.

 No. Insurance for a rental car is available by adding policy endorsement OPCF 20.